 I learnt a most valuable lesson during my first ever lecture, which was on animal psychology by Dr Phil Gee, but the lesson learnt was actually nothing to do with animals or psychology.
 'Question everything you read.'
 This sentence was on a slide shown at the beginning of the lesson.
 Although I must admit that I did not think much of it at the time, this sentence has stuck with me until now and probably will for a long time.
 Once I started to plan my own research and gain experience from placements, I started to question everything I was reading.
 A useful piece of advice for all facets of life.

 The benefits I gained from my placement as a research assistant in the psychology department were countless.

 Often, I was working in a team of five people on eViz Energy Visualisation for Carbon Reduction projects, which introduced me to all aspects of academic research.
 I gained a wider range of experience in primary and secondary research, designing studies, conducting experiments on participants, calculating the results, and writing reports.
-Thanks to the support from my supervisor, Dr Sabine Pahl, I am now more confident in my own abilities.
+Thanks to the support from my supervisor, Professor Sabine Pahl, I am now more confident in my own abilities.

 A well-rounded University experience

 I met my best friend at a Plymouth open day – I would really recommend going to one and talking to everyone you can.
 The next time we saw each other was at the induction to the course and we have remained really close friends ever since.
 I have met many lovely people, students and lectures, at Plymouth and I keep in touch with lots of them.